2021–2023 North Korean missile tests: March

 North Korea tested at least six short-range missiles on March 9.
 North Korean state media released photos of Kim attending tests alongside his daughter.

 On 11 March, North Korea fired multiple cruise missiles from a submarine.
 This was North Korea's first launch of cruise (rather than ballistic) missiles from a submarine, as well as North Korea's first launch of multiple submarine missiles during a single launch event.

 North Korea tested two short-range missiles on 14 March.

 North Korea test-launched an ICBM on 16 March, followed by a short-range missile on 19 March, and by additional cruise missiles around 22 March.

 North Korea tested two short-range missiles on 27 March.
 Japanese officials indicated the missiles appeared to have an irregular trajectory, suggesting the missiles might be maneuverable.

 April

 On 13 April, North Korea launched a missile.
 In Japan, residents of Hokkaido were told to seek immediate shelter, this follows statements by Kim Jong Un where he called for "more practical and offensive" capabilities.
+Later, the missile was confirmed to be a new solid-fueled ICBM, named Hwasong-18.